andrew/ultimate-awesome/README.md

 - [awesome-dev](https://github.com/afedyanin/awesome-dev) - Awesome C# development.
 - [awesome-uw](https://github.com/ajaycode/awesome-uw) - This is a list of resources at the University of Washington, Seattle.
 - [awesome-docker-ai-lists](https://github.com/ajeetraina/awesome-docker-ai-lists) - A curated collection of Docker AI/ML resources, tools, and use cases.
+- [awesome-genai-resources](https://github.com/akshay-kamath/awesome-genai-resources) - A growing list of all things Generative AI — from learning resources and research papers to tools, models, and practical guides.
+Whether you're a beginner or a researcher, this repo is meant to help you explore and stay updated with the latest in GenAI.
 - [awesome-vim-config](https://github.com/alan-w-255/awesome-vim-config) - My vim configuration.
 - [awesome-italian](https://github.com/AlessandroGianfelici/awesome-italian) - A list of awesome NLP resources for Italian language.
 - [awesome-bacteria](https://github.com/alexeyrakov/awesome-bacteria) - List of computational resources for analyzing bacterial sequencing data.